AGRINFO AGRINFO logo

 Why?

-In October 2024, the EU raised the MRL for difenoconazole on rye and wheat from 0.1 to 0.3 mg/kg following an application to modify MRLs on these crops, based on EFSA’s (2023) conclusion that the modifications were acceptable for consumer safety.
+In October 2024, the EU raised the MRL for difenoconazole on rye and wheat from 0.1 to 0.3 mg/kg following an application to modify the MRLs on these crops, based on EFSA’s (2023) conclusion that the modifications were acceptable for consumer safety.

 A minor correction to Regulation 2024/2612 was published in February 2025.